-Typically, a mediation involves several different parties: the injured party, their attorney, the insurance company or private company representing the individual who allegedly caused the personal injury, the company’s attorney or the individual’s attorney, and the mediator.
+Typically, a mediation involves several parties: the injured party, their attorney, the insurance company or private company representing the individual who allegedly caused the personal injury, the company’s attorney or the individual’s attorney, and the mediator.

 Mediators are often retired judges or retired lawyers.
 By definition, they are a neutral party.